TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.10-consumer-optimize-it/_index.md

 ## Points to Note

-See the Points to Note section of “Consumer \ Correct it?” dashboard.
+See the Points to Note section of "Consumer \ Correct it?" dashboard.
 This dashboard follows the same design consideration with the dashboard, hence share the same limitations and customization idea.